You can study individual units for personal or professional development without having to apply for a full QUT course.

 Australian Society and Culture combines literary and cultural studies, political analysis and history.
 It provides a context through which you can acquire knowledge about Australian institutions and traditions since 1901.
 In the last century, numerous social, cultural and political ideas, policies and actions have shaped and re-constructed Australians.
 Understanding how Australia has evolved as a nation, a community, a culture and a people involves critically analysing various constructions, meanings and interpretations.
 A study of Australian society and culture will therefore involve an appreciation of Australian people and the significant political and social debates that they engage in.
 This unit offers insights and understandings about issues that divide Australians as well as events and circumstances that unite the nation.The content provides students with the knowledge base and understandings necessary to successfully teach history in Queensland Secondary schools.

-This unit facilitates understandings of particular societies and their transition in the Classical World by focusing attention on selected periods, aspects and individuals in ancient Greece, Rome and the Near East.
-Such understandings encourage questioning of established interpretations and knowledge and provides a basis for further intensive study of the period.
+This unit facilitates understandings of particular societies and their transition in the Classical World by focusing attention on selected periods, aspects and individuals in the ancient Near East, Greece and Rome.
+Such understandings encourage questioning of established interpretations and knowledge, and provides a foundational understanding of these historical periods in preparation for junior and senior history teaching.

 Pre-service English language teachers require a solid foundational understanding of the nature, complexity and diversity of language; of the ways in which it is acquired and learned and how it is used to perform a range of cognitive, social, cultural and personal functions.
 These understandings about language and literacy development are related to a broad range of teaching contexts, both local and international.
 This unit will enable you to gain insight into various aspects of language that impact on teaching and learning in schools.
 The unit will develop your awareness of the nature, function and development of language and literacy and the role each plays in the constitution of social and cultural processes and practices, with particular reference to the role of language in classroom contexts.
 It aims also to extend your understanding of the dynamic, changing nature of 'English' and of other languages in the current global context.